 Veteran filmmaker and writer Wu Nien-jen’s script depicts the sentiments of that age with vivid intimacy.
 The film demonstrates a poignant balancing act – while it portrays many characters, it manages to pay respectful and genuine attention to each of these lives without overlooking any of them, making all their stories compelling.
 Human nature and destiny intertwine in a small town, and unfolds a colonial history of rural Taiwan.

-Won Best Art Direction, nominated for Best Director and Best Leading Actress, Golden Horse Awards 1996
+Won Best Art Direction and nominated for Best Director and Best Leading Actress, Golden Horse Awards 1996

 Grandma, do you still miss the big red persimmon tree?